-If the idea of trying to get a handle on your money on your own fills you with dread, then the thinkmoney Personal Account could be right up your street.
+If the idea of trying to get a handle on your money on your own fills you with dread, then the thinkmoney Managed Current Account could be right up your street.
 Find out how it works.

 * Consumer Intelligence questioned a nationally representative sample of 2,149 adults aged 18 and over between 11th and 14th September 2013.
 Figures have been extrapolated to fit ONS 2013 population projections of 50,371,000 UK adults.

 Apply for a thinkmoney Managed Current Account today.